Cadair/xmpp_chat/README.md

 XMPP Server
 -----------

-This is all about configuring an XMPP based replacement for slack.
+The idea of this project is to provide an easy to use (both user and server side) chat solution based on open protocols.
+It is inspired by some issues when using IRC alone and propriatry solutions like Gitter or Slack.
 Primarily this is based on the needs of the SunPy project.
 The basic requirements for this project are: